-Nils Halker joined the Science Museum of Minnesota staff in 1996 and has worked extensively with teachers and students from Minnesota and Wisconsin.
-He holds a Bachelor of Arts in Biology and music from the University of Minnesota and a Master of Science in ecotoxicology from the University of Durham, England.
-He has been a lead instructor in a multi-year collaboration, between the American Indian Society for Engineering and Science (AISES), Bemidji State University, and the Science Museum to support culturally competent science teaching and learning with Native American students.
-He has also worked extensively with the Minnesota Science Teachers Association and the Nexus program, and has designed and led a variety of levels of Inquiry Institutes for schools and districts.
-Prior to coming to the Museum, he taught science and math in the Special Education Department of Edina High School, and then became Director of Education at the Freshwater Foundation where he also was editor of a national journal published by the U.S. Fish and Wildlife Service.
+Nils Halker joined the Science Museum of Minnesota staff in 1996 and has worked extensively with teachers and students in the Upper Midwest.
+He holds a Bachelor of Arts in biology and music from the University of Minnesota and a Master of Science in ecotoxicology from the University of Durham, England.
+He has been an instructor on many projects and institutes, including a six-year collaboration between the American Indian Science and Engineering Society, Bemidji State University, and the Science Museum to support culturally competent science teaching and learning with Native American students.
+He has also worked extensively with the Nexus program, PAGE, and school- and district-based projects to help make STEM classrooms places where each and every student can have success.
+Prior to coming to the Museum, he taught science and math in the Special Education Department of Edina High School and then became Director of Education at the Freshwater Foundation where he also was editor of a national journal published by the U.S. Fish and Wildlife Service.
 He is widely recognized as having the most extensive collection of plastic dinosaurs in the Museum.

 Professional Development Coordinator

 Babette Kelley joined the team in March of 2011 bringing a critical set of project planning and communications skills to our group.
 Her prior work includes video and meeting production, corporate communications, and presentation design.
 She graduated from Memphis State (now the University of Memphis) with a BA in Communications (film and video production), and has earned Business Writing & Project Management certificates from the University of Minnesota Continuing Education Department; and has completed a graduate-level certificate in Instructional Design.
 She has a Short-Call MN Teaching License and has a passion for high expectations in Special Education classrooms.